 A Practical Guide to the Mental Capacity Act 2005: Putting the Principles of the Act into Practice

-For many health professionals, the Mental Capacity Act (MCA) has been perceived as either a bolt-on optional extra to issues of consent or as nothing to do with general nursing because it contains the word ‘mental’.
+Many health professionals view the Mental Capacity Act as either an optional extra in issues of consent when it comes to their patients’ care and treatment, or as nothing to do with general nursing.

-The authors have written an easy-to-read book that demystifies the MCA.
-Most importantly, it will enable every health and social care professional to understand how the MCA affects them in everyday practice, and how they and other healthcare professionals should apply the legislation.
+Matthew Graham and Jakki Cowley have written an easy-to-read guide that, most importantly, enables every health and social care professional to understand how the act affects them in everyday practice.

-As well as being practical, the book encourages reflection as it explores traditional views and challenges readers to begin to consider their own use of power in decision making.
+As well as being practical, the book encourages reflection by exploring traditional views and challenging the reader to consider their own...